sfztools/sfztools.github.io/sfizz/index.md

 - **Ready-to-use**

-The synthesizer is available as audio workstation plugins, in [LV2] format for Ardour and Linux-based hosts, and a [VST3i] (currently experimental) for the more traditional plugin hosts.
+The synthesizer is available as audio workstation plugins, in [VST3i], [Audio Unit] and [LV2] formats.
 The more advanced users may also use a standalone [JACK] client.

 - **For instrument makers**